An invitation to Alexandrov geometry: CAT(0) spaces: Notes

-In \cite{a-b-b:CBA-m-w-b} the first author, David Berg and Richard Bishop gave the exact upper bound on Alexandrov's curvature for the Riemannian manifolds with boundary.
+Jointly with David Berg and Richard Bishop, the first author proved the following theorem, which gives the exact upper bound on Alexandrov's curvature for the Riemannian manifolds with boundary.
 This theorem includes the smooth two-convexity theorem (\ref{thm:set-with-smooth-bry:CBA}) as a partial case.
-Namely they show the following.

-\begin{thm}{Theorem} Let $M$ be a Riemannian manifold with boundary $\partial M$.
-A direction tangent to the boundary will be called concave if there is a short geodesic in this direction which leaves the boundary and goes into the interior of $M$.
-A sectional direction (that is, a 2-plane) tangent to the boundary will be called \emph{concave} if all the directions in it are concave.
+\begin{thm}{Theorem} Let $M$ be a Riemannian manifold with boundary~$\partial M$.
+A direction tangent to the boundary will be called concave if there is a short geodesic in this direction which leaves the boundary and goes into the interior of~$M$.
+A sectional direction (that is, a 2-plane) tangent to the boundary will be called {}\emph{concave} if all the directions in it are concave.

 Denote by $\kappa$ an upper bound of sectional curvatures of $M$ and sectional curvatures of $\partial M$ in the concave sectional directions.
-Then $M$ is locally $\Cat{}{\kappa}$. \end{thm}
+Then $M$ is locally $\CAT(\kappa)$. \end{thm}